What to do if you missed the self-assessment tax return deadline

 Well, it’s all common sense really.
 The base definition is loosely: something that is unusual and out of your control.
 This doesn’t include forgetting about the deadline, finding the online system too complicated, being let down by an accountant or not registering at HMRC online by the filing deadline.
 Try any of these excuses and you’ll get short shrift from the taxman.
 We can only assume that the old classics: ‘my dog ate it’ or ‘I was abducted by aliens’ will also hold little water.

 HMRC says examples of reasonable excuses include: failures in its own computer system, personal computer malfunctions, a serious illness or the failure to receive an activation code in time.
 However, they must be backed up with sufficient evidence and it must be clear that you have tried to the best of your abilities to submit the return.

-So if the website crashes, take a screenshot or photograph of the error message.
 Contemporaneous evidence may also be required – doctors notes for illnesses and technician reports for hardware computer failures, for example.

 However, HMRC did emphasise that it has no exhaustive list of reasonable excuses.
 So it’s safe to assume that each case will be examined on an individual basis.

 What to do if you have no excuse